SvajkaJ/dabing/dabing/README.md

 In order to create .py module from .MIB file in ASN.1 notation use **mibdump.py**.

-Following command worked for me:
+Following command worked for me.
+Make sure you are in the *lib* directory when executing the command.
 ```
 mibdump.py --mib-source . --mib-source ../ --destination-directory ../ DABING-MIB
 ```
-It is assumed that the file ends with .MIB at the very end (of the commnad)!